data-gymnasia/courses/content/machine-learning/content.md

     x-quill

-*Solution*. (a) The classifier which minimizes the misclassification probability predicts class 1 for points in the northwest quadrant of the square (since the class-1 density is larger there), and class 0 for points in the southeast quadrant (since the class-0 density is larger there).
+*Solution.* (a) The classifier which minimizes the misclassification probability predicts class 1 for points in the northwest quadrant of the square (since the class-1 density is larger there), and class 0 for points in the southeast quadrant (since the class-0 density is larger there).

 (b) The probability of the event $\\{Y = 1\\}$ is